kheller18/data-structures-algorithms/questions/SQL.md

       + Size of related datasets

 12. What is Sharding in SQL?
-    + The process of breaking up large tables into smaller chunks (called shards) that are spread across multiple servers is called Sharding.
+    + `Sharding`: The process of breaking up large tables into smaller chunks (called shards) that are spread across multiple servers is called Sharding.
     + The advantage of Sharding is that since the sharded database is generally much smaller than the original; queries, maintenance, and all other tasks are much faster.

 13. What are Transaction Storage Engines in MySQL?